-In Salamanca Square there are some other great places to sit and have a drink and a meal, including Honey Badger Dessert cafe which is divine!
+In Salamanca Square there are some other great places to sit and have a drink and a meal, including the Honey Badger Dessert Café which is divine!
 They have meals as well but their desserts are amazing.
 Last time I went I had a panookie, which is like a cookie cooked in a tiny griddle with amazing toppings.
-Their decor is lovely too.
+Their décor is lovely too.

 Not far from here you will see a large sculpture of a seahorse to lead you to Mures, another Hobart institution that serves the freshest seafood and also has a very impressive ice-cream selection!
 The best part about eating at Mures or Fish Frenzy is that you can either sit outside or inside by a window and see out over the docks and fishing boats while you taste some of the freshest seafood around.
 Another part of Mures I love is the huge mural they have on one wall.

 Nearby there are also quite a few fish punts where you can also get fresh fish and chips if you simply want to sit by the water and have a snack.
 There is also often a resident seal swimming around here and hoping for scraps.
 Directly across the road you will see the Tasmanian Museum and Art Gallery, which is also definitely worth a visit if you’d like to learn more about Tasmanian history, flora and fauna.
-Nearby is another museum, the maritime museum which is, of course, dedicated to the sea-faring history of Hobart.
+Locals call it the TMAG (teemag).
+Nearby is another museum, the Maritime Museum of Tasmania which is, of course, dedicated to the sea-faring history of Hobart.
 Both of these museums are great ways to find out more about the colonial and maritime history of Hobart and Tasmania, and the TMAG particularly is lots of fun for kids AND it’s free!

 On the other side of the Franklin Wharf you will see some other lovely old buildings, one of which used to be the IXL Jam canning factory.
-Now it houses the University of Tasmania’s Art School, the Henry Hunter Art Museum and a very cute little cafe called Jam Packed.
+Now it houses the University of Tasmania’s Art School, the Henry Jones Art Hotel and a very cute little café called Jam Packed.
 Jam Packed does some great breakfasts and lunches and also has lots of interesting and tasty things to buy as gifts or for yourself.
-The Henry Hunter Art Hotel is a very luxurious place to stay, and I once ate in their restaurant which was also very impressive.
-However, it is a couple of doors down that you will find one of my all-time favourite Hobart restaurants, the Drunken Admiral.
-This is a great place to go for seafood (of course) but the thing I love most about it is the decor as the interior of the restaurant feels like you are inside a big pirate ship!
-Unfortunately I didn’t have time to go there last time I was in Hobart (so no photos to show you) but I would definitely recommend you visit if you like seafood and very unique eating experiences; this would be another great one with kids!
+The Henry Jones Art Hotel is a very luxurious place to stay, and I once ate in their restaurant, which was also very impressive (and quite expensive!).
+However, it is a couple of doors down that you will find one of my all-time favourite Hobart restaurants, The Drunken Admiral Seafarers Restaurant.
+This is a great place to go for seafood (of course) but the thing I love most about it is the décor as the interior of the restaurant feels like you are inside a big pirate ship!
+Unfortunately, I didn’t have time to go there last time I was in Hobart (so no photos to show you) but I would definitely recommend you visit if you like seafood and very unique eating experiences; this would be another great one with kids as well!

 Your Free Map!

 I hope you have enjoyed reading this as much as I have enjoyed reminiscing (and salivating) about my favourite parts of Hobart.
 All the places I have mentioned (plus a couple of extras!)
 I have marked on this map to help you plan your own walking tour through the Battery Point, Salamanca and Hobart waterfront areas.
-Purple markers denote streets that I have mentioned, dark green are parks, light green are museums, maroon are cafes and red are restaurants.
-There are also a couple of light blue markers for pubs/drinking spots, light purple for sights worth stopping for, yellow for the church and grey is the Norman and Dann shop.
-If you click on the coloured marker you can also check what the site is and click through to the website for each place (if there is one) to find out more about opening times, prices etc if you need more information.
 I hope this will help you enjoy your own time in my hometown of Hobart!

 Heading to Hobart?
 Pin one of these for later and plan your own walk around the historic waterfront area or let me know what your favourite spots are that I might have forgotten!